Novra S400 Receiver

 blocksat-cli deps install

-Note: this command supports the
+Note: the installation supports the

 apt